 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Isolated and full of mystery, Easter Island is one of the most fascinating places on Earth.
 The remote Pacific Ocean island – Isla de Pascua in Spanish but called Rapa Nui by the natives – is dotted with volcanoes and is strewn with giant Moai, the island’s iconic ancient stone statues.
-One of the top things to do in Easter Island is to visit the Moai sights and learn about the history of the Rapa Nui people.
-Visitors can explore Rapa Nui on their own or join one of the top-rated Easter Island tours.

 During our Easter Island visit, we explored some of the island on our own – but also joined a guided tour for a full-day Rapa Nui adventure.
 In general, we are very independent travelers and like to discover places at our own pace.
-However, the tours on Easter Island that are led by local guides provide incredible insight into the magical place and the Rapa Nui people; the guided tour exponentially enhanced our visit to Easter Island.
+However, visitors must be accompanied by a certified guide or authorized local to see the sights within the boundaries of the Rapa Nui National Park.

 Easter Island Attractions

 Before booking an excursion with one of the Easter Island tour companies, you need to decide which Moai archaeological sites you want to see.
-The Moai platforms are scattered across the island – and it’s nearly impossible to see all of the Easter Island tourist attractions in one day.
+The Moai platforms are scattered across the landscape – and it’s nearly impossible to see all of the Easter Island tourist attractions in one day.

-The 3 Best Easter Island Tours
+3 Best Easter Island Tours

 #1 Full-Day Easter Island Tour